-A mixture of corrosive sublimate and calomel is said to give the best all round results at the least expense.
+A mixture of corrosive sublimate and calomel has given the best all round results at the least expense.
 The former gives the quickest results, while the effects of the latter are extended over a longer period.
-The organic mercuries are said to give good control but are more expensive than the corrosive sublimate and calomel.
+The organic mercuries also give good control but may be more expensive than the corrosive sublimate and calomel.

 Corrosive sublimate and calomel may be applied either as a spray, or mixed with sand, dry soil, compost, or fertilizer mixture and broadcast over the turf.
 These two may be mixed in the proportions of 1/3 corrosive sublimate and 2/3 calomel, or for severe, active cases the proportions may be equal.

 Formula for Spray, Using Corrosive Sublimate-Calomel Mixture